Winners Only by Category:

 (Screenplay—based on material from another medium)

 The Bridge on the River Kwai, A Horizon Pictures Production; Columbia.
-(United Kingdom)
+Pierre Boulle, Michael Wilson and Carl Foreman.(Story and Screenplay—written directly for the screen)

 (Story and Screenplay—written directly for the screen)